VolkerFitzpatrick Wins £50 Million Cambridge Science Park Expansion, Dirac Building Sets the Pace for UK R&D

 Construction Details

-Sustainable construction methods, BREEAM Excellent target, on-site renewables planned
+Sustainable construction methods: BREEAM Excellent target, on-site renewables planned

-Steel frame, high-performance "fabric first" façade for energy performance and comfort
+Steel frame: High-performance "fabric first" façade for energy performance and comfort

-Timeline
+Project Timeline

 Enabling works: October 2025